marksweissma/numenor/README.md

 While xgboost provides an interface for sklearn - the way it handles early stopping prevents transforms from being applied to early stopping and metric evaluation datasets.
 A core "feature"  of sklearn pipeline's has always been the inability to mutate rows - whether that's outlier removal or upsamling in the pipeline.
-The numenor helpers `PipelineXGBResample` and `make_pipeline_xgb_resample` in `numenor.pipeline` solve this issue.
+The numenor helpers `PipelineXGBResample` and `make_pipeline` in `numenor.pipeline` solve this issue.
 Transforms before the terminal estimator in the pipeline will be applied to the `eval_set`s.
 In addition, a _sampler_ with the interface specified by `imbalanced-learn` can be specified - it is called during fit between